Hyronimous/jeroen-analytics/index.md

-title: Jeroen Analytics
+---
+layout: home
+author_profile: false
+---

+Welcome.

-description: Systems, data, markets, and thinking in public
+This is where I publish my thinking on data, markets, and systems.